 One of the most common concerns I hear from parents homeschooling high school is the difficulty of managing distractions online.
 This is particularly a problem with online courses.
-For many students any time they are the Internet there is the draw to spend time on sites like Reddit, Instagram, Facebook, chat, Minecraft and Twitter.
+For many students any time they are on their computer or their phone there is the draw to spend time on sites like Reddit, Instagram, YouTube, chat, and games like Fortnite.
 In this article we will explore ways to manage work in an age of Internet distraction.

 Is It Really a Problem?